 The Norvan VT is about as technical as trail-running shoes get.
 They come into their own on steep, rocky, technical trails that transition into near-vertical rock.

 The sole does double duty.
 With a 9mm drop (26mm – 17mm) – slightly lower than a traditional running shoe – the Vibram outsole transitions to rubber on the forefoot for traction on slick rocks and scrambling in steep terrain.

 I tested the Norvan VT, which has a mesh material upper.
-The brand will also sell the VT GTX, a waterproof Gore-Tex version.
+The brand also sells the VT GTX, a waterproof Gore-Tex version.

 Both weigh around 11 ounces (in size 9), with the Gore-Tex model a bit heavier.
-Both men’s and women’s models will be available Spring 2017.
+Both men’s and women’s models are now available.